-Guadalupe Peak is a very popular hike at Guadalupe Mountains National Park in Texas.
+One bucket list item for Guadalupe Mountains National Park is to hike Guadalupe Peak.
 This trail takes you to the “Top of Texas”, which is the highest point in the entire state of Texas.
-Hiking this trail is a huge accomplishment.
-However, it’s not an easy trail and you may be wondering if you should even try it.
+Hiking this trail is a huge accomplishment, but it’s not an easy trail and you may be wondering if you should even try it.

 I hiked this trail in November 2022.
-In this post, I’m going to cover everything I learned from hiking this trail so you can make an informed decision if you can handle it.
+In this post, I’m going to cover everything I learned from hiking this trail so you can make an informed decision if you can handle the hike to Guadalupe Peak.

 Looking up at Guadalupe Peak